chuvalab/3DimageProcessing/README.md

 Finally, the 'TIFF_to_Photoshop' folder contains a script to run in Adobe Photoshop.
 This script automatically takes the .tiff files in the input folder and combines them in a template file (also provided) in an output folder.
 The .psd files can then be used for brightness/contrast adjustments.
 * This script and attachments were written by A.W.
 Overeem.
 * The folder contains its own instructions in the Readme file.
-* The folder also contains example .tiff files and an example. psd file from the manuscript to test out the script on your PC.
+* The folder also contains example .tiff files from the manuscript to test out the script on your PC.